 If you’ve suffered serious injury as a result of medical negligence, you need a specialist solicitor with expertise in your type of claim.
 Our experienced team provides legal advice to clinical negligence clients throughout the UK.

 Our expertise speaks for itself.
-We’re the only Bristol firm to be awarded a band 1 ranking by Chambers – the highest ranking available – for our medical negligence practice.
+We have been awarded a band 1 ranking by Chambers and Partners UK – the highest ranking available – for our medical negligence practice.

 We’re also one of only four medical negligence departments in the South West region to receive a top tier ranking from Legal 500.